ds-kawasaki/select_to_select2/README.md

-# Select To Select2 Plugin
+## Select To Select2 Plugin
-This is a repository of 「Select To Select2 Plugin」 which is a Redmine plugin.
+This is a repository of Redmine plugin: Select To Select2 Plugin.

 ## Features